What Happens To Olympians That Test Positive For COVID?

 Advertisement

-It has not been reported how the athletes and other Olympic personnel or committee members contracted COVID, though it should be noted that the International Olympic Committee did not mandate Olympians or staff be fully vaccinated against the virus in order to participate.
+Of course, considering the U.S. sent at least 100 non-vaccinated athletes to Tokyo, American athletes were among those who tested positive, too, including golfer Bryson DeChambeau and beach volleyball player Taylor Crabb.
+It has not been reported how the athletes and other Olympic personnel or committee members contracted COVID, though it should be noted that the International Olympic Committee did not mandate athletes or staff be fully vaccinated against the virus in order to participate.

 Prior to the start of the Summer Games, Tokyo reported its highest number of positive COVID cases in the previous two months, and infectious disease experts feared that the Games would dissolve into a super-spreader event, akin to Supreme Court Justice Amy Coney Barrett's nomination celebration or a Donald Trump rally.
 Now that a growing number of athletes and Games-related personnel have tested positive, those fears have been validated — yet the Games continue.